Kintyre/ksconf/docs/source/dyn/cli.rst

                             Directory where the merged files will be stored.
                             Typically either 'default' or 'local'
       -m {auto,dir.d,disable}, --layer-method {auto,dir.d,disable}
-                            Select the layer method in use.
-Currently, there are two layer management options.
-Most often 'dir.d' will work well when using '*.d' folders for layers.
-This assumes your layers are like so: 'MyApp/default.d /##-layer-name'.
-Using 'dir.d' mode, any layer
+                            Set the layer type used by SOURCE.
+Use 'dir.d' if you have directories like 'MyApp/default.d/##-layer-name',
-                            directories that are found will be handled automatically.
-If you'd like to manage the layers explicitly and turn off built-in layer support, use 'disable'.
-By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable'
+                            or use 'disable' to manage layers explicitly and avoid any accidental layer detection.
+By default, 'auto' mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior.
-                            (legacy) behavior.
-In auto mode, if more than one source directory is given, then 'disable' mode is used, if only a single directory is given then 'dir.d' will be used.
-Version notes: dir.d was added in ksconf 0.8.
-Starting in 1.0 the default will switch to 'dir.d', so if you need the old behavior be sure to update your scripts.
       -I PATTERN, --include PATTERN
                             Name or pattern of layers to include.
       -E PATTERN, --exclude PATTERN